top of page

 “It smells nice.”

 “It calms us,” Officer Tanaka said.
 “Its energy is all around us.”
 She closed her eyes and breathed in deeply through her nose.
-“It grows off the shore, feeding off ground coral and dried seaweed.”
+“It grows off the shore, feeding on ground coral and dried seaweed.”

 Was I in trouble or not?
 “Let me find my wife so we can pay.”